cemac/cemac.github.io/source/pages/jasmin/Globus.md

 ## Step by step

-On Machine that you wish to transfer from:
+On the machine that you wish to transfer from:

 ## First set up